opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 Link them all together !
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If we draw a circle, or polygon on the map, we can filter the list of displayed items, we unfortunatly see that only the map reacts and the table and chart just **ignores** our filter !
+If we draw a circle, or polygon on the map, we can filter the list of displayed items, we unfortunatly see that only the map reacts and the table or chart just **ignores** our filter !

 Most of the time, we want all widgets to be connected each others.
-To do this, the key is to use the same **context**.
+To do this, the secret is to use the same **context**.
 The **context** is the pivot between each elements of your pages, all the widgets that should interact together must use the same **context**.

 On the other hand, it's also the link between your widgets and the **dataset**, it's the way to define on witch dataset your widgets should work (queries, filters and display records)